A man barged into a church and shot at a bride and the bishop. Police want to know if it's tied to another shooting

 "From my understanding, they basically gang-tackled him," he said.

 Other wedding guests were treated for minor injuries and nobody was killed, Roark said.
 A handgun was recovered.
-Investigators are trying to determine whether the shooting is linked to a previous incident involving the groom's son, Brandon Castiglione, who is accused of second-degree murder in the killing of pastor Luis Garcia this month.
+Investigators are trying to determine whether the shooting is linked to a previous incident involving the son of the groom, Brandon Castiglione, who is accused of second-degree murder in the killing of pastor Luis Garcia this month.
 Garcia worked at the same church where Saturday's shooting took place, and his body was found at a home in Londonderry on October 1, according to the affiliate.

 Police say attack does not appear random